-Definitely curiosity.
+Definitely inventiveness.
 Being a software engineer means constantly solving new problems or investigating new mysteries.
 You need to leverage your own curiosity to drive you forward to solutions.
 That drive to solve those mysteries and learn something new each time is something we programmers really depend on.

 At the very beginning of the pandemic lockdown, my team had to scramble to make sure that the developer tools that were available in the office were also available to every programmer working from home.
 This meant that all of the in-office automation servers that we had used to run tests had to be migrated to the AWS cloud in order for the other developers to make use of them.
 This was a fascinating project because it taught me a ton about cloud infrastructure and security, but also because it was a project that was critically urgent given the circumstances and importance to the success of our developers’ projects.

 Tell us about a day in the life of a Lead Test Engineer.